LIHEAP Q & As on Disaster Relief

 The 48 and 18 hour time frames do not apply when a grantee is affected by a natural disaster (such as Hurricane Katrina).

-Question: Can LIHEAP funds be used as vouchers to pay for other living expenses, such as rent?
+Question: Can LIHEAP funds be used as vouchers to pay for other living expenses, like rent?

 Answer: The issue about broadening the intent of the LIHEAP program to include voucher payments for rental or mortgage payments could be a problem, since the statute provides that LIHEAP funds only be used for purposes related to home energy.
 To the extent that voucher payments are not connected to home energy, LIHEAP funds may not be used.
 However, under the block grant rules at 45 CFR 96.50(e), the LIHEAP grantee is the primary interpreter of the LIHEAP statute.
 There's a great deal of flexibility as to the kinds of home energy-related payments that may properly be made and, under the LIHEAP regulations at 45 CFR 96.50(e), Grantees' interpretations of statutory LIHEAP provisions are entitled to deference "unless the interpretation is clearly erroneous."

-Question: What are the possible uses of LIHEAP funds for disasters, such as hurricanes and flooding?
-What uses would not be allowable?
+Question: What are the possible uses of LIHEAP funds for disasters, like hurricanes and flooding?
+What uses would not be allowed?

 Answer: The following activities would be considered allowable uses of LIHEAP funds to deal with crisis situations, particularly with respect to assistance for home energy related needs resulting from a hurricane or other natural disaster: